 What is the purpose of a personal statement?

-- Highlighted experience, skills and strengths relevant to the job.
+- Highlighted experience, skills, and strengths relevant to the job.

-How to choose which strengths and skills to highlight
+How to choose what to highlight

 - What makes you the ideal candidate for this position?